Air Force Job: AFSC 1S0X1 Safety Specialist

 Training as an Air Force Safety Specialist

-First, they'll spend 7 1/2 weeks in basic training and complete Airman's Week, then airmen in this job spend 35 days in technical training at Lackland Air Force Base in Texas.
+First, they'll spend seven and a half weeks in basic training and complete Airman's Week, then airmen in this job spend 35 days in technical training at Lackland Air Force Base in Texas.

 Here they'll learn the fundamentals of safety education and mishap prevention, industrial hygiene principles, risk management, and mishap investigation techniques.
 They'll also learn how to interpret blueprints, how to distribute safety education materials and how to apply automation to safety functions.